 Conditioning is a really broad term in the Fitness Industry.
-It's usually referred to "Cardio" when we relate to anything that increases your heart rate.
-In this Blog Post, I want to go over a few general concepts in regards to Conditioning that may help give you some clarity on this broad topic.
+It's usually referred to as "Cardio" when we relate to anything that increases your heart rate.
+In this Lifestyle Blog Post, I want to go over a few general concepts in regards to Conditioning that may help give you some clarity on this broad topic.
 I want to discuss what type of cardiovascular training you should be doing, what you should not be focusing on as the primary goal, and how to track your training intensity.

 Focus on Aerobic Conditioning

 There are different forms of conditioning that train different levels of fitness.
 In general, for health related purposes, you will most likely get the most from Aerobic Conditioning.
 This is performed at heart rates between 120-150 bpm.
 You can perform these bouts anywhere from 10-60 minutes at a time and use various equipment too.
 This type of training is great for building a healthy heart and increasing blood flow.
 Again, in speaking of means of general conditioning, I prefer to not have the popular style HIIT Conditioning Methods to be your main source of conditioning.
-These protocols are actually very taxing to your body and you'd probably be better off lifting more weights instead of this method of conditioning.
-Yes, HIIT style training is great to save time and burn calories, but so is lifting weights.
+These protocols are actually very taxing to your body and you'd probably be better off lifting more weights instead of utilizing this method of conditioning.
+Yes, HIIT style training is great to save time and burn calories, but so does lifting weights.

 Do Not Use Conditioning as Sole Means to Fat Loss